 Best Dorm Room Crockpot Recipes

-Instead, shop for the ingredient you plan to make the next day or the day of, and immediately get them going.
+Instead, shop for the ingredients you plan to make the next day or the day of and immediately get them going.
 The one meal you made today could last you the next few days.
 This way, you won’t need to visit the grocery store daily.

 Buffalo Chicken Sliders | The Comfort of Cooking

 The first tip is to invest in a mini fridge.
 Most dorm rooms won’t come with a mini fridge already installed, and kitchen access isn’t available to everyone.
 A mini fridge will make it easier to store ingredients for a day or two before you cook them in your crockpot.

 You can also store leftovers in the fridge and just heat them up in a microwave in the mess hall.
 The investment is definitely worth the cost since you will be saving in the long run on daily meals.